Raulanthropos/web_project_3/README.md

 ## Overview

-###### The webpage was developed fully using a Figma briefing for each of the resolution intervals.
-It is programmed on a with a mobile-first approach and with the following breakpoints in mind: >320px, >425px, >768px, >1024px, >1280px.
+###### The webpage was developed fully with HTML and CSS, using a Figma briefing for each of the resolution intervals.
+It is programmed with a mobile-first approach and with the following breakpoints in mind: >320px, >425px, >768px, >1024px, >1280px.

 ## Contributions